Why subscribe to Homo Vitruvius?

 Dip your toes in to learn more

-A couple of popular essays about myself
+A few popular essays about myself

 Two of my favorite essays

-About the substack letter’s name and logo: Leonardo Da Vinci’s 1487 Renaissance and pre-Enlightenment drawing, known as Vitruvian man, inspired by ideas of the Roman architect Vitruvius Pollio, sought to represent, in a man equally circumscribed by the circle and the square, a “Canon of Proportions”: a “cosmografia del minor mondo (cosmography of the microcosm).
+Leonardo Da Vinci’s 1487 Renaissance and pre-Enlightenment drawing, known as Vitruvian man, inspired by ideas of the Roman architect Vitruvius Pollio, sought to represent, in a man equally circumscribed by the circle and the square, a “Canon of Proportions”: a “cosmografia del minor mondo (cosmography of the microcosm).
 [Leonardo] believed the workings of the human body to be an analogy for the workings of the universe."
 That is, to see the human in the universe and the universe in the human, or, as I add, to think in proportion, even about the disproportionate.

 Finally, for now, why not visit my writer website?